NamannTyagii/Mobile-Sales-Dashboard/README.md

 ## 📁 Files
 - `apple Dashboard.pbix` – Main Power BI file
-- `firstdashboard.png` – Preview of the dashboard
+- `first dashboard.png` – Preview of the dashboard

 ## 🔗 Connect with me
 Feel free to connect on https://www.linkedin.com/in/naman-tyagi-136273220/ for feedback or collaboration!